dwave-examples/flow-shop-scheduling/README.md

 Constraints are handled differently in the CQM and Stride formulations.
 The CQM formulation must explicitly state each constraint and therefore searches a solution space that includes variable assignments that are infeasible (constraints are violated).
-The nonlinear model has no need for explicit constraints as the structure of the model limits potential solutions to only those that adhere to the constraints.
+The Stride solver has no need for explicit constraints as the structure of the model limits potential solutions to only those that adhere to the constraints.
 By using implicit constraints to limit the search space to only valid solutions, the Stride solver is often able to find better solutions, faster.